-Queen of the kingdom.
-Helvetica is not only a right font.
-It’s the preferred one by many designers around the world.
-It combines with almost any other font family, you can read it perfectly in any size, and there’s a lot of ways of use it.
-Despite the fact that it is not meant for logos, it’s accurate for any Visual Branding composition.
+Queen of the fonts.
+Helvetica is an amazing font, and it’s the favourite of many designers around the world.
+It goes well with almost any other font, it reads perfectly in any size, and there’s lots of ways to use it.
+Despite the fact that it’s not meant for logos, it’s perfect for any visual branding composition.

 4. PT Sans

-You might think that every Sans Serif font looks the same, but we assure you they don’t.
+You might think that every Sans Serif font looks the same, but we can assure you – they don’t!
 PT Sans, for example, is a very rounded one, with a feminine and sophisticated touch.
-If you have a literary project or an institutional one, then this is a good choice.
+If you have a literary or institutional project, then this is a good choice.

 5. Playfair Display

-If you’re into Serif, but you think they’re boring for Social Media posts, Playfair Display is what you’ve been waiting for.
-It’s a friendly Serif font you can easily combine, and you can also use it for your Content Marketing headlines.
+If you’re into Serif, but think it’s slightly boring for social media posts, then Playfair Display is what you’ve been waiting for.
+It’s a friendly Serif font that you can easily combine, and it’s also good to use for your content marketing headlines.

 6. GT Walsheim

-GT Walsheim is for people who loves geometric shapes, and it’s ideal for a lot of business.
+GT Walsheim is for people who loves geometric shapes, and it’s ideal for a lot of businesses.
 It has a modern look and gives a serious but friendly sensation when you read it.

-You might find a lot of fonts especially created for digital formats, and this is one of them.
+You might find a lot of fonts created specially for digital formats, and this is one of them.
 It’s common to see a lot of accounts with reading passages, poetry, personal quotes and so on.
-If that’s your case, the Merriweather can help you with the readability.
+If that’s the case, then Merriweather can help you with the readability.

 8. Open Sans

-Like Helvetica, this font is used by a lot of web designers and now has become even more famous due to the new mobile optimizations.
-And remember, when we think about Social Media design, we should think mobile first, because it’s the place where our users look our posts the most.
+Like Helvetica, this font is used by a lot of web designers, and has now become even more famous due to the new mobile optimisations.
+And remember, when we think about social media design, we should think mobile first – because it’s the place where our users look at our posts the most.

 9. Stay Writer

-Of course, we have show you hand lettering options.
+Of course, we have to show you hand lettering options.
 If you thought that this was a passing trend, you probably thought wrong.
-Hand lettering is becoming a more reliable option for almost any brand desiring a human touch on their posts, and this option is quite perfect!
+Hand lettering is becoming a more reliable option for almost any brand desiring a human touch on their posts, and this option does just that!
 It works perfectly alone, or you can mix it with another Sans Serif.

-If you’re starting a women’s clothe brand, this is a perfect option.
+If you’re starting a women’s clothing brand, then this is the perfect option.
 This handwriting font is fresh, feminine and stylish.
-You can use to attract a young audience and give your brand a fun personality in every post.
+You can use it to attract a young audience, and give your brand a fun personality in every post.

 11. Tikal Sans